 When you have a choice – the right drive for every application: Hydraulic, high-torque or electromechanical?

-At IFAT, industry visitors can examine the PowerLine 3000 with a hydraulic drive from Hägglunds/Bosch Rexroth.
-This is particularly suitable for the manufacture of substitute fuel as it has no classic gearbox that is subject to wear during impacts.
+The hydraulic drive from Hägglunds/Bosch Rexroth is particularly suitable for the manufacture of substitute fuel as it has no classic gearbox that is subject to wear during impacts.
 This means that it is quicker to react and less sensitive to impurities.
 Stopping, starting, and reversing is also possible at any time, even under full load and the most difficult conditions.
 Rotational speed and torque can be adjusted quickly, uniformly and steplessly without creating power peaks or requiring a frequency converter.
 The robust drive is very efficient, with extremely high torques at low connected loads.

 Alternatively, the PowerLine series by WEIMA can also be operated with an innovative high-torque drive from Baumüller.
 The high-torque, multipole synchronous motor is also made in Germany and features a low sensitivity to foreign objects.
 The fact that there is no gearbox means that it withstands impacts and vibrations, giving it a longer lifecycle even when shredding challenging material flows.